On the Limit of Language Models as Planning Formalizers: Introduction

 Instead of using the LLM as a planner to generate the plan directly, an alternative line of work uses the LLM as a \textit{formalizer}.
-Here, the LLM generates a formal representation of a planning domain, for example in the planning domain definition language (PDDL), based on some natural language descriptions of the environment.
+Here, the LLM generates a formal representation of a planning domain, for example in PDDL, based on some natural language descriptions of the environment.
 This representation can then be fed into a solver to find the plan deterministically (see Figure~\ref{fig:llm as formalizer}).
-Previous work achieved great success by showing that LLM-as-formalizer greatly outperforms LLM-as-planner in various domains \cite{lyu-etal-2023-faithful,xie2023translating,liu2023llm+,zhang-etal-2024-pddlego,zuo2024planetarium,zhang-etal-2024-proc2pddl,zhu2024language}, as LLMs are more capable of information extraction than formal reasoning \cite{zhang-etal-2024-openpi2}.
+Previous work has shown feasibility and success of LLM-as-formalizer over LLM-as-planner in various domains \cite{lyu-etal-2023-faithful,xie2023translating,liu2023llm+,zhang-etal-2024-pddlego,zhang-etal-2024-proc2pddl,zhu2024language}, as LLMs are more capable of information extraction than formal reasoning \cite{zhang-etal-2024-openpi2}.
 However, the above work has two major shortcomings.
-First, to simplify the task and evaluation, most have only attempted to generate a partial PDDL representation while assuming the rest is provided, often unrealistic in real life.
+First, to simplify the task and evaluation, most have only attempted to generate a partial PDDL representation while assuming the rest is provided, which is often unrealistic in real life.
 Second, the language used to describe the environments is often artificially templated and structured, leading to potential overestimation of models' ability.

 This paper explores the limit of LLM-as-formalizer devoid of the above two simplifications.
 We use LLMs to generate the entirety of a PDDL representation, including the domain file and the problem file, given a natural-sounding description of the environment and the task (see Figure~\ref{fig:llm as formalizer}).
-On 4 widely used planning simulations from the International Planning Competition, we benchmark a suite of LLMs on generating PDDL that is both solvable and correct.
+On four widely used planning simulations from the International Planning Competition, we benchmark a suite of LLMs on generating PDDL that is both solvable and correct.
 As the descriptions in these datasets are templated, we also construct model-generated, human-validated descriptions that are natural-sounding to different levels.